Datamuseum-DK/Q1-Emulator/docs/source/q1_io_keyboard.rst

    * - 0x1d
      - DEL CHAR
      - Delete char under cursor and move text right of cursor
+   * - 0x1e
+     -
+     - unknown
    * - 0x1f
      - INSERT MODE
      - When entering new chars, move text right of cursor
-   * - 0x03
+   * - 0x20 - 0x7f
-     - TAB SET
+     - ASCII
-     - Cursor position is a tab position
+     - precise range is unknown

-In addition, functions keys F1 - F9 are defined as

- .. list-table:: Key codes for function keys (F1 - F9)
-    :header-rows: 1

-    * - Key Code
-      - Function Key
-    * - 0x11
-      - F1
-    * - 0x12
-      - F2
-    * - 0x13
-      - F3
-    * - 0x14
-      - F4
-    * - 0x15
-      - F5
-    * - 0x16
-      - F6
-    * - 0x17
-      - F7
-    * - 0x18
+   * - 0x83 - 0x97
-      - F8
-    * - 0x19
+     -
-      - F9
+     - unknown function keys

-These were first identified for their use in the DINDEX program.
-So far the following have been verified: F1, F2, F3, F4, F6, F7, F8, F9.
-F5 seems
+The function keys were first identified from their use in the DINDEX program.
+So far the following have been verified: F1 - F9.
-not to work, but this could be due to unimplemented IO (needs to be investigated)